 Please watch this space to find out about reading events taking place in school this year.

 Scholastic Book Fair

 Thank you to all who supported our recent Book Fair.
-This year the total amount of book sales exceeded £600 the highest yet!
-Thanks to your kind generosity, we earned over £ 300 in commission to spend on new books in school.
-Look out for many new titles in library club, which runs every Tuesday after school.
+The total amount of book sales reached nearly £500.
+Thanks to your kind generosity, we earned nearly £200 in commission to spend on new books for our class libraries.

 At Worthinghead we constantly strive to inspire children to develop a love of reading.
 Thanks to your continued support and generosity, the commission raised from the book fairs and book club, enables the regular purchase of new and exciting books for the school and class libraries to help promote a love of reading throughout school.

 Thank you to all those who supported Readathon 2018.

 Thanks to your generous support, we have raised a fantastic sum of £422 to help children in hospital.
 Well done everybody!